 Temperatures range from -2C to -20C during this time.
 Insulated boots, warm winter coat, insulated pants or long underwear.
 Warm mitts, thin gloves you can use camera buttons with, warm hat and warm socks.

 Medium level of fitness is required.
-Short to medium walks.
-You must be able to carry your own camera gear and tripod.
+Medium walks.
+You must be able to carry your own camera gear.

 Where To Stay